sastafford/docker/docker-compose/data-hub/README.md

  * Apache NiFi: http://localhost:8080
  * Data Hub Quick Start: http://localhost:8081

+Make sure to wait about a minute for all these containers to initialize.

 The Data Hub Quick Start is mapped to this project root directory.
 Make sure to select the following directory to install Quick Start. https://hub.docker.com/